Welcome back for the next installment of my virtual home tour – The First Level! Today we’ll finally head inside!

 And this picture is from inside our bedroom, looking back out into the foyer area.
-The bathroom is on the right and the nursery on the left (yes, that is galvanized metal roofing panels behind the mirror in our “bedroom foyer”).
-The door straight ahead leads down to the basement, and we have a little sitting area in the corner there, across from the fireplace.
+The bathroom is on the right and the nursery on the left (that is galvanized metal roofing panels behind the mirror in our “bedroom foyer”).
+The door leads down to the basement, and we have a little sitting area in the corner, across from the fireplace.

 If we turn right, we’ll head into the bathroom.

-And here is our sink and the wardrobe that seres as a linen closet (apparently we have something against closets!).
+And here is our sink and the wardrobe that serves as a linen closet (apparently, we have something against closets!).

 Enough with the bathroom — let’s go see the rest of the house!
 This picture is taken from outside the bedroom foyer, looking toward the back of the house.

-Across from the reading nook, we have an ethanol-burning fireplace that we sometimes light for ambiance.
+Across from the reading, the nook is an ethanol-burning fireplace that we sometimes light for ambiance.
 I’d love to add a traditional fireplace or wood stove for heat at some point down the road.

-The ceilings in the family room are 22′ high, which probably doesn’t make our house the most energy efficient in the winter (oops…), but it sure does open it up and make it feel a lot bigger than it is.
+The ceilings in the family room are 22′ high, which probably doesn’t make our house the most energy efficient in the winter (oops…), but it sure does open it up and make it feel much bigger.

 Here’s a closer look at the family room.
 Sean also designed and built the entertainment center.
-That lamp in the right corner was probably one of the dumbest purchases we’ve ever made because it gets knocked over all. the. time. by the girls, but it’s lasted more than four years so far despite being beat up regularly!
+That lamp in the right corner was probably one of the dumbest purchases we’ve ever made because it gets knocked over all the time by the girls, but it’s lasted more than four years so far despite being beaten up regularly!

-This picture was taken from upstairs looking down into the kitchen and family room area.
-Having an open floor plan was very important to me because I hate being isolated when I’m cooking!
+This picture was taken from upstairs, looking down into the kitchen and family room area.
+Having an open floor plan was very important because I hate being isolated when cooking!

 I won’t repeat all of the features I love about our kitchen, but you can read about those in my kitchen tour.